 - Bring a kettle of water to boil and pour the water into the roasting pan so that it comes halfway up the pie plate.

-- Bake until the milk has turned brown (1½ –2 hours).
-Check after about 45 minutes and refill the hot water if necessary.
+- Bake until the milk has turned brown, 1 1/2 to 2 hours (check the water level after about 45 minutes and refill the hot water if necessary).

 - Let cool, then strain into a glass bowl.